rebelsky/csc301-jekyll/_dev/_exams/exam02.md

 c.
 Draw the red-black tree that results from removing gibbon from the tree you created in step a.

-d.
-Draw the two-three three that results from removing gibbon from the tree you created in step b.

 ### Problem 2: Trying tries

 In class, we built a trie to help us count the number of words in a